-The music mentorship programme (MMP) envisions an accessible and transformative programme to empower the youth-at-risk and their ecosystem such as their families and community through music.
+New Hope Club envisions an accessible and transformative programme to empower the youth-at-risk and their ecosystem such as their families and community.
 Its mission is to create opportunity for every child to succeed.
-The objective of MMP is to use music as a powerful means to connect and creativity.
+We want to inspire children and youths with hope, confidence, self-esteem and creativity.
 This creates additional pathway for these children and youths from economically-disadvantaged background to discover their talents and passion in life.
 Beyond achieving personal potential to succeed in school and in life, the programme also aims to increase the youth’s civic-mindedness and their contribution in the community.

 New Hope Employment Services

 Many individuals who are homeless and low income families want to work but have multiple barriers to tackle before being able to gain – or sustain – employment.
 This is even more the case in the competitive, fast-moving, short-term, low-waged labour market that many low skills or no recent work experience are likely to find themselves in.
 And while the government has emphasized the importance of upgrading skills and actively promoting various jobs search and training programmes to the average Singaporeans, many of our homeless and marginalized beneficiaries are still not able to access the right type, length, or intensity of support that could lead them to new skills and work at a sustainable living wage.